f5devcentral/f5-agility-labs-nginx/docs/class5/module3/lab1/lab1.rst

 .. image:: images/arcadia_application_network.png

-8. Now that you seen the power of Argo CD, lets review the manifest files for our infrastructure side of the lab.
+8. Now that you seen the power of Argo CD, lets review the manifest files for the infrastructure side of the lab.
 Under **Applications** look for the **nginx-plus-ingress** tile.

 .. image:: images/ic-app.png